Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative

 \subsection{Addressing Suboptimal Static Tokenization}

 To better understand whether our approach addresses suboptimal static tokenization, we present a case study on the Scientific dataset analyzing \textit{prefix ambiguity}.
-As shown in the Figure~\ref{fig:composed_visualization}, we present t-SNE visualizations of token embeddings before and after contextualized token composition.
+In Figure~\ref{fig:composed_visualization}, we present t-SNE visualizations of token embeddings before and after contextualized token composition.
 We observe that the static tokenization generates a single fixed embedding for the prefix $\texttt{(1,276)}$ due to deterministic embedding lookup, which lacks semantic coherence with valid next-token candidates (red triangles).
 In contrast, contextually composed prefix embeddings align more coherently with valid token candidates.
-The scattered composed prefix embeddings demonstrate that our method adaptively enhances prefix representations based on context, effectively mitigating the ambiguity of static tokenization.
+The scattered composed prefix embeddings demonstrate that our method enhances prefix representations based on context, effectively mitigating the ambiguity of static tokenization.

-Moreover, as shown in Table~\ref{tab:embedding_utilization}, only 25–28\% of active embeddings at the first quantization layer are utilized during tokenizer pretraining across all datasets.
-By filtering out tokens with below-uniform composition attention weights(Equation~\ref{eq:composition_attention_weights}), our method substantially improves the actively trained embedding coverage—reaching 100\% on Instrument and Game, and 51.06\% on Scientific.
-Notably, on Scientific, which has 20–50\% fewer interactions than the others (details in the Appendix), our method adaptively activates fewer additional embeddings to accommodate the less diverse contextual modeling, thereby mitigating suboptimal static tokenization with efficient representation usage.
+A well-known challenge in quantized representation learning for recommender systems is that many codebook entries remain inactive, leading to wasted capacity and limited representation diversity~\cite{letter}.
+For example, as shown in Table~\ref{tab:embedding_utilization}, only 25--28\% of active embeddings at the first quantization layer are utilized during tokenizer pretraining across all datasets.
+In our experiments, we observe that DECOR improves the actively trained embedding coverage by involving inactive token embeddings in the token composition calculation, reaching 100\% on Instrument and Game, and 51.06\% on Scientific by filtering out tokens with below-uniform composition attention weights (Equation~\ref{eq:composition_attention_weights}).
+Notably, on Scientific, which has 20–50\% fewer interactions than the others (as shown in Table~\ref{tab:dataset_stats}), DECOR activates fewer additional token embeddings to accommodate the less diverse contextual modeling, thereby mitigating suboptimal tokenization with efficient representation usage.